 Riptide publishes anthologies of new short fiction by both established and emerging writers.
 We are committed to providing a forum for high quality, innovative fiction, expanding the readership of the short story genre and enhancing its standing.
 We invite work by prominent authors who believe in the continuing importance of the short story, but we aim to include new voices in every issue.

 Dr. VIRGINIA BAILY’s short stories have been published in a range of journals and anthologies and won awards.
 Her first novel Africa Junction, published by Harvill Secker, came out in May 2011 and in 2012 she won the prestigious McKitterick Prize awarded by the Society of Authors.
-Her latest novel, Early One Morning, (Little Brown July 2015), is a Sunday Times best seller and is being translated into eleven languages.
+Her internationally best selling novel, Early One Morning, (Little Brown July 2015), is a Sunday Times best seller and is being translated into eleven languages.
+Her latest ‘absorbing novel by one of the most gifted, humane and perceptive storytellers at work today’ is due for publication (Little Brown March 2019) and entitled The Fourth Shore

 Dr. JANE FEAVER worked for Faber and Faber as assistant poetry editor before moving to Devon.
 Her first novel According to Ruth was published by Harvill Secker in 2007.
 Her story collection Love Me Tender’(2009) was short-listed for the Edgehill prize in 2010.
 An Inventory of Heaven was published by Constable in June 2012.
 Jane is a lecturer in creative writing at the Universty of Exeter and a regular tutor with the Arvon Foundation.